 When put into monetary terms, the cost of duplicate data is significant.
-Imagine the wasted costs of sending five of the same catalogues to one person.
+Imagine the wasted costs of sending five of the same catalogs to one person.
 In addition to the money wasted on duplicate print and postage costs, there is also the potential negative effect on response rates and the overall ROI of your marketing activity.

 From a sales and marketing perspective, it is tricky to evaluate what marketing effort has been successful and at what stage of the sales funnel the customer is if the same customer is in the database more than once.

 Imagine the impact on your company’s reputation if you are bombarding the same customer with multiple mailings or telephone calls.
-Take for example, if you were to mail three versions of your marketing materials to Andy Smith, Andrew Smith and Drew Smith.
+Take for example, if you were to mail three versions of your marketing materials to Andy Smith, Andrew Smith, and Drew Smith.
 Do you think Andrew Smith would view your company as a competent and professional one?

-Duplicated and inaccurate data affects every customer touchpoint from customer service teams’ conversations with your customers to marketing and sales messaging with new prospects.
+Duplicated and inaccurate data affects every customer touchpoint, from customer service teams’ conversations with your customers to marketing and sales messaging with new prospects.

-From a customer service perspective, it is much harder and time-consuming trying to get to the bottom of a customer issue if there are multiple records and differing notes and actions against them.
-This, in turn, is frustrating for customers who may result in turning to alternative suppliers for a higher level of personalised customer service.
+From a customer service perspective, it is much harder and more time-consuming trying to get to the bottom of a customer issue if there are multiple records and differing notes and actions against them.
+This, in turn, is frustrating for customers who may result in turning to alternative suppliers for a higher level of personalized customer service.

 Gartner quantified the impact of bad data management, identifying that annoying customers in this way can result in a 25% reduction in potential revenue gains.

-In today’s interactive business world, we are collecting customer data from a multitude of data sources, but can you be certain that all engagements with your customers are centralised in one record?
+In today’s interactive business world, we are collecting customer data from a multitude of data sources, but can you be certain that all engagements with your customers are centralized in one record?
 Imagine this scenario:

 All this confusion makes it more difficult for staff to work efficiently with customers and prospect records, compounded by the fact that Joe Bloggs is not the only record with a duplicate in the CRM.